A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 I don't know much about him, I must confess, but

-a delight to watch when on for.
+he's a delight to watch when on for.
 Yeah, he is.

-Yeah, his first, especially, was a brilliant finish.
+Yeah, his first, especially was a brilliant finish.
 Maybe I was wrong to put it down at number six behind Reinders.

 100 Premier League goals, Johnny, quicker than any other player.
 So he's got it in 111 games.

 Shearer got it in 124.
-Harry Kane, 141.
+Harry Kane, 141, Aguero 147, and Thierry Henry 160.

 We are witnessing history here, Johnny.
-The stat that I saw was that
+The stat that I saw was that, um, if you look on the list of the

 100 club, as it was in the Premier League, his closest challenges are

-the guys he comes up next are Cristiano Ronaldo and Didier Drogbert, who I think a lot of people would have in the conversation for greatest Premier League forwards of all time.
+the guys he comes up next, are Cristiano Ronaldo and Didier Drogbert, who I think a lot of people would have in the conversation for greatest Premier League forwards of all time.

-They've played more than twice as many games as Erling Haaland.
+They've played more than than twice as many games as Erling Haaland.
 Erling Haaland is literally twice as good as them.

 I mean,